National Music Museum at the Movies: Searching for Sugarman - Vermillion

 Oct 22, 2018 7:00 pm - 9:00 pm

-The National Music Museum presents this spellbinding mystery and fascinating documentary portrait of a forgotten musical pioneer.
-Early '70s musician Sixto Rodriguez faded into obscurity in the U.S., only to reemerge as a huge hit in South Africa.
-But then he disappeared, rumored to have died.
+A spellbinding mystery and fascinating documentary portrait of a forgotten musical pioneer.
+Early '70s musician Sixto Rodriguez faded into obscurity in the U.S., only to remerge as a huge hit in South Africa.
+But then he disappeared -- rumored to have died.
 Two fans set out to learn the man's fate.

 |Location: